How to Choose Solar Lights for Your Yard

 Brighter than accent lights, pathway lighting is used to guide you around an area in the dark.
 They come in a variety of sizes, and operate in a range of different ways – timers, motion sensors, or dusk-to-dawn photocells.

-Solar task lights
+Solar landscape lights

 Aim a beam of light from a solar powered spotlight or floodlight at an interesting feature in your landscape such as an ornamental tree or architectural detail, or integrate them into your home security lighting plan.